flatpickles/sketchbook/docs/quick-start.md

 Sketchbook makes it easy to create "presets", curated sets of parameter values that can be applied all at once.
 When you create one or more presets for a project, they'll appear in a selector UI above your parameter inputs.

-Presets are derived from JSON files in a `presets` directory, within the main project directory.
+Each preset is derived its own JSON file a `presets` directory, within the main project directory.
 To try creating one for your Quick Start project, make a `presets` directory, and add this code within a new `src/art/QuickStart/presets/DemoPreset.json` file:

 ```json
 {